ADATA announces ICFP301 CFexpress Type B memory card

 One of the most cutting-edge memory cards these days is CFexpress, thanks to its blazing fast read and write speeds.
 It is used by high-end cameras, such as the Canon EOS-1D X Mark III DSLR.
 Today, ADATA announces the ICFP301 card, which is a Type B variant of CFexpress.
 While very fast, it should prove rather durable too, as it is technically designed for industrial applications.

 "Implementing the PCIe Gen3x2 interface and compliant with NVMe 1.3, it sports read/write speed of up to 1600/1200MB per second.
-Using 3D TLC NAND Flash with wide-temperature operability (-40°C to +85°C), the memory card can maintain optimal performance in harsh outdoor environments for excellent durability." says ADATA.
+Using 3D TLC NAND Flash with wide-temperature operability (-40°C to +85°C), the memory card can maintain optimal performance in harsh outdoor environments for excellent durability," says ADATA.

 ALSO READ: StarTech.com launches DKT31CHDVCM puck-shaped USB-C mini travel dock